tesseract-ocr/tesseract/README.md

 You should note that in many cases, in order to get better OCR results, you'll need to [improve the quality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) of the image you are giving Tesseract.

-The latest stable version is 3.04, released in July 2015.
+The latest stable version is 3.04.01, released in February 2016.

 #Brief history